 The bottom line.

-If you're comfortable and sleeping well, there's no reason to worry about which pillow you should use.
-But if you are experiencing any soreness, or spend time tossing and turning, your pillow may be the problem.
+If you are experiencing any soreness, or spend time tossing and turning, your pillow may be the problem, and it's worth taking a look at making an upgrade.